Fort Dix 38: Support for the 38

 Support for the 38 developed early as news of the rebellion/riot spread, particularly within the antiwar movement but even more broadly as information about the conditions in the stockade became known.
-On October 12, 1969 a large demonstration was held at Fort Dix that involved somewhere between 4,000 to 10,000 people depending on the source.
+On October 12, 1969, a large demonstration was held at Fort Dix that involved somewhere between 4,000 and 10,000 people depending on the source.
 One author claimed it was the "largest held at a military base in the Northeast during the Vietnam War".
 It started at the nearby Fort Dix Coffeehouse, an antiwar GI Coffeehouse, and marched to the Fort's gate demanding freedom for the 38, an end to the war, the abolition of the stockade system and the release of all political prisoners.
 Over 20 radical and antiwar groups participated, including Students for a Democratic Society (SDS), the Black Panther Party the American Servicemen's Union, Veterans and Reservists for Peace in Vietnam, the Medical Committee for Human Rights, the Catholic Peace Fellowship, and a contingent of Quakers that had walked from Philadelphia.
 A "woman's brigade" of about 150 led the march.
 According to the New York Times, as the women marched towards the base front gate they veered across an empty field and onto the base heading towards the stockade.
 The Fort's information officer, Colonel A. J. Nealon said "it was the first time in his knowledge that demonstrators had entered Federal military property anywhere in the country."
 They were repelled by some of the 1,000 MPs on guard who moved into position with tear gas and fixed bayonets.
 The demonstration ended peacefully and there were no arrests.

 Soldier Support for the 38

-The New York Times also took note of GI support for the demonstrators when they reported on a busload of soldiers which passed the departing demonstrators while holding victory signs and raised fists out the bus windows.
-Joan Crowell in her book length study of the stockade conditions, the riot and the aftermath, interviewed many soldiers who were sympathetic to the demonstration.
+The New York Times also took note of GI support for the demonstrators when they reported on a busload of soldiers who passed the departing demonstrators while holding victory signs and raised fists out the bus windows.
+Joan Crowell in her book-length study of the stockade conditions, the riot and the aftermath, interviewed many soldiers who were sympathetic to the demonstration.
 Leroi Conley, a Black soldier, told her "the support behind it on base was just incredible". "[W]e stuck out the windows and gave fists and screamed," he said.
 Even the Fort Dix information officers was quoted as saying, "They sure organized a hell of a fine march."